The mediocre teacher tells.

 with the best experience they can have in the world of dance.

 Meg is a local dancer who is experienced in Classical ballet, Tap, Jazz and Irish.
 However, her favourite genre is Hip Hop!
 Meg has studied her Royal Academy of Dance Exams to Intermediate level.
 Meg has also had a lot of experience working with children and is an asset to our studio.
+She is currently being mentored by a specialist Irish instructor from Oxenham Irish in Brisbane.

 Miss Stefanie Martinelli has studied through the Royal Academy of Dancing as well as Living Dance International.
 She has received her full Living Dance International Teaching Certificate in Ballet, Jazz and Contemporary.
 Miss Stef also holds a Working With Children Blue Card and Current First Aid Certificate.
 Miss Stefanie also has a Certificate III in Business and is working as the Personal Assistant to the Principal.